awais356/geospatial_analysis/README.md

-This is project for GS3210 capstone for GIS application specialsit post graduate diploma for College of North Atlantic, Corner Brook Campus
+This is project for geospatial data using Arcpy package of ArcGIS pro